rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 - reducing memory usage for demo and test is a high priority project, it is anticipated that the 3 initial DPGs can all run on 16GB or less (i.e. about  50% of the current prerequisite )
 - The performance testing is still WIP and not fully operational

 ## Known Issues
 - Currently testing is limited to only systems and environments that meet the pre-requisites
-- Only single instance/node deployment currently supported , there is no reason for this except it is all that is currently tested.
+- Only single instance/node deployment currently supported , there is no technical reason for this other than it is what is currently tested.
 - Some cleanup is likely needed (debug statements, redundant environment variables) but as some of this is in use that will happen in future releases
 - PaymentHub EE Kubernetes operator has been developed and will be integrated in future releases
 - Updated Operations web integration pending (pending in PH-EE too - https://github.com/openMF/ph-ee-operations-web/pull/98 and https://github.com/openMF/ph-ee-operations-web/pull/99 )
-- as part of Gazelle development the helm tests databases , tenants etc are being reconfigured and consequently helm tests are likely to report high failure rate
-- PaymentHub EE integration with vNext and MifosX is not complete (no end-to-end txns yet) => Operations-Web UI is limited in function
+- PaymentHub EE integration with vNext and MifosX is not complete => Operations-Web UI is limited in function
-- demonstration data is not currently loaded for MifosX (but this is readily available)
 - The postman tests provided by the individual DPGs have not yet been fully adapted to the Mifos Gazelle deployment environment, again this will happen in future releases in a structure fashion.
-- There are some issues on older (Intel/Opteron) hardware with nginx, MongoDB  and ElasticSearch.
+- There are some issues on (much) older (Intel/Opteron) hardware with nginx, MongoDB  and ElasticSearch.
 - Reminder Mifos Gazelle deployment of the 3 DPGs is *not at all secure*.
 (Note this is true no matter of the security status of the underlying DPGs).
-Security will necessarily become a major focus as we look to more production ready deployments in future releases.
+Security will necessarily become a major focus as we look to more production ready deployments in future releases but it is not yet in-place at all.

 ## Version information

-MifosX : i.e. Mifos and Mifos web-client uses docker container openmf/fineract:develop vNext : vNext Beta1 release details see https://github.com/mojaloop/platform-shared-tools/blob/beta1/README.md
-PaymentHub EE : v1.13.0 subcharts and versions as documented at https://mifos.gitbook.io/docs/payment-hub-ee/release-notes/v1.13.0 but with the following exceptions :-
-- ph-ee-env-template : docker.io/openmf/ph-ee-env-template:v1.13.0-gazelle
-- ph-ee-integration-test : docker.io/openmf/ph-ee-integration-test:v1.6.2-gazelle
-- ph-ee-operations-web : docker.io/openmf/openmf/ph-ee-operations-web:dev1
+- [RELEASE-NOTES for v1.1.0](./RELEASE_NOTES.md) - see the release notes for version information